Triston Casas Player Props: Red Sox vs. Brewers

-On Saturday, Triston Casas (coming off going 0-for-3) and the Boston Red Sox face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 7:10 PM ET.
+Triston Casas -- 0-for-3 in his last game -- will be in action for the Boston Red Sox against the Milwaukee Brewers, with Corbin Burnes on the hill, on April 23 at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Brewers.
+He had a hitless showing in his previous game (0-for-3) against the Brewers.

 Triston Casas Game Info & Props vs. the Brewers